OBDS-Training/Help/content/en/docs/conda/first-steps/index.md

 Mamba is implemented as a drop-in replacement for Conda.

-As such, in many cases, the `mamba` command can be used a replacement for the `conda` command, to produce the same result much more rapidly.
+In other words, the `mamba` executable can be used in many cases as a replacement for the `conda` executable, to produce the same result much more rapidly.

 For instances: